Foam rolling and ITB friction/Runners knee

 In theory, then the foam roller could be used as part of a warm-up as it appears to improve flexibility without impairing performance.

 Limitations in the research

 It’s worth noting that the research on foam rollers isn’t extensive.
 What is there is fairly limited and has a number of limitations.
 McDonald et al’s research only involved 11 subjects and all were male.
-D’Amico and Morin only had 13 subjects and neither studies examined direct the effect of using a foam roller on running performance.
+D’Amico and Morin only had 13 subjects and neither study examined directly the effect of using a foam roller on running performance.
 There have also been some conflicting studies, such as Miller and Rockey (2006) who found no change in hamstring flexibility after 8 weeks of foam rolling, 3 times per week and there is very little evidence on use of rolling for specific injuries.
-Clearly further research is needed, until then we can take some guidance from what evidence is available, while being aware of its limitations.
+Clearly, further research is needed, until then we can take some guidance from what evidence is available while being aware of its limitations.